leabouffaut/bioacoustics_python/README.md

 --- New to Python? ---

 Python is a  programming language that can be programmed from many different interfaces.
 But, using the terminal is not super interactive and can be scary to start (also, for projects, it is impractical).
-So, people usually use development environments, e.g., Pycharm or Spyder, to code.
+So, people usually use development environments, e.g., VSCode, Pycharm or Spyder, to code.
 It gives you a nicer interface for your projects and usually comes with some help (think, when you write a Word document and have grammar suggestions, auto-completion, etc.).
 I would recommend starting with Jupyter Notebooks.
 It is a super friendly environment and allows you to have a lot of interactions with the code.

 So first, I'd recommend familiarizing yourself with Python basics and Jupyter Notebooks!
 Here are a couple of helpful tutorials:
 * Python for Beginners - Learn Python in 1 Hour: https://www.youtube.com/watch?v=kqtD5dpn9C8